-Guide to the Honours
+How does the honours system work?

 The medal was founded in 1917 and was awarded for "meritorious" actions by civilians or military personnel, although the recipients did not attend a royal investiture.

-Scrapped in 1993 by former Conservative Prime Minister John Major, as part of his drive towards a "classless" society, the BEM was revived in 2012.
+Scrapped in 1993 by Conservative Prime Minister John Major, the BEM was revived in 2012.

 Royal Victorian Order